csirac2/snazzer/doc/snazzer-receive.md

 # SYNOPSIS

+Receive snapshots from remote host via ssh:

     snazzer-receive [--dry-run] host --all [/path/to/btrfs/mountpoint]

     snazzer-receive [--dry-run] host [/remote/subvol1 [/subvol2 [..]]]

+Receive snapshots from local filesystem:

+    snazzer-receive [--dry-run] -- --all [/path/to/btrfs/mountpoint]

+    snazzer-receive [--dry-run] -- /local/subvol1 [/subvol2 [..]]

 # DESCRIPTION

+First, **snazzer-receive** obtains a list of snapshots to be received by running `snazzer --list-snapshots [args]`, where \[args\] are all **snazzer-receive** arguments after the hostname or `--` separator argument.

-First, **snazzer-receive** obtains a list of snapshots on the remote host.
-This is achieved by processing the first non-option positional argument as an ssh hostname with which to run `snazzer --list-snapshots [args]` remotely, where
+If the first non-option positional argument is `--`, `snazzer --list-snapshots [args]` is executed locally and \[args\] will refer to local filesystem paths.
+Otherwise, it is taken to mean an ssh hostname which is used to run the `snazzer --list-snapshots [args]` command remotely, and \[args\] will refer to paths on that remote host.
-\[args\] are all subsequent **snazzer-receive** arguments (such as `--all` or `/remote/subvol1`).

-**snazzer-receive** then iterates through this list of snapshots, recreating a filesystem similar to that of the remote host's by creating subvolumes and `.snapshotz` directories where necessary.
+**snazzer-receive** then iterates through this list of snapshots recreating a filesystem similar to the source by creating subvolumes and `.snapshotz` directories where necessary.
 Missing snapshots are instantiated directly with `btrfs send` and `btrfs receive`, using `btrfs send -p [parent]` where possible to reduce transport overhead of incremental snapshots.

 Rather than offer ssh user/port/host specifications through **snazzer-receive**, it is assumed all remote hosts are properly configured through your ssh config